Social History

 Waterproof Memories

-On the 8th April 2017, the JORVIK Viking Centre reopened its doors after 15 months of closure.
-Like many homes and businesses in York, the Centre had been badly hit by the floods of December 2015, some of the worst in living memory.
-Waterproof Memories is an oral history project from 2017 that grew out of our experience.
-We recorded our own memories of flooding, plus the stories of our local community.
+On April 8th 2017, JORVIK Viking Centre reopened its doors after 15 months of closure.
+Like many homes and businesses in York, it had been badly damaged by the floods of December 2015.
+Waterproof Memories is an oral history project from 2017 that grew from this experience.
+We recorded our own memories of the floods and collected stories from the local community.

 Coppergate Memories

-Coppergate Memories is an oral history project carried out in 2017-18 to record the stories of people involved in the Coppergate Dig of 1976-81.
-The dig was visited by more than 500,000 people, changing public perceptions of archaeology and leading to the creation of the JORVIK Viking Centre.
-Coppergate Memories captured the recollections of many of the leading figures involved.
+Coppergate Memories was an oral history project in 2017-2018.
+It recorded the experiences of people who took part in the Coppergate Dig of 1976-1981.
+The dig attracted over 500,000 visitors, changed how people saw archaeology, and led to the creation of JORVIK Viking Centre.
+The project captured the memories of many of the people who made the dig a success.

 0:00 / 0:00